Vibrio pectenicida

 L-arabinose, D-glucose, trehalose, galacturonate, acetate, propionate, butyrate, DL-hydroxybutyrate, glycine, beta-alanine, DL-serine,

-L-leucine, L-arginine, L-ornithine, L-proline & glucosamine.
+L-leucine, L-arginine, L-ornithine, L-proline and glucosamine.

 (c) Costin Stoica